-To raise or lower the ladder you will need to locate the BRAKE/LADDER switch at the front of the right hand console (A).
+To raise or lower the ladder you will need to locate the BRAKE/LADDER switch at the front of the right hand console.
 When the brake is applied the ladder will lower automatically.
 The ladder will not raise until the machine is running and the switch has been returned to the OFF position.

-Caution: Upright ladder is not a service platform or step.
-DO NOT step on the ladder while in upright position.
+in upright position.
 DO NOT lower the ladder while anyone is on the ground near the sprayer.
 DO NOT attempt to lower the ladder from the ground level.